Are Oregon Vital Records Open to the Public?

 The requirements for obtaining an Oregon vital record typically vary depending on the requestor’s eligibility and the intended use of the vital record.
 Eligible requestors need only provide a government-issued photo ID or proof that establishes the requestor’s relationship with the individual named on the vital record of interest.
 On the other hand, requesters who are statutorily ineligible must obtain a court order from an Oregon-licensed judge.

-- The name of someone involved providing it is not a juvenile
+- The name of someone involved in providing it is not a juvenile

 Are Oregon Marriage Records Public Information?